MaddyGuthridge/COMP6080_Notes/CSS/media queries.md

 Allows you to do "if statement" logic to selectively apply styles when conditions are met.

-Often used to ensure that sites work well for both [[Mobile and Desktop]].
+Often used to ensure that sites work well for both [[mobile and desktop]].

 ```css
 @media (min-width: 600px) {